LiuYiSong/websocket-cross-server-adapter/FAQ.en-US.md

 ### 18. Why does WebSocket still need a heartbeat mechanism?
 Isn’t the close event enough?

-Although the WebSocket triggers a close event when the connection is closed normally, in some abnormal cases (such as device power off, network interruption, program crash, network switching like WiFi to 4G, router reboot, NAT or firewall timeout disconnections, etc.), this event may not be triggered timely or may not be triggered at all.
+Although the WebSocket triggers a close event when the connection is closed normally, in some abnormal cases (such as device power off, network interruption, network switching like WiFi to 4G, router reboot, NAT or firewall timeout disconnections, etc.), this event may not be triggered timely or may not be triggered at all.
 At this point, the connection is actually disconnected, but the application layer may still mistakenly believe it is alive, causing a so-called “ghost connection” state.

 Therefore, we need to introduce a heartbeat mechanism: the client periodically sends a message of "Am I still alive?" (like a ping) to the server, and the server replies with a corresponding message of "You are still alive" (like a pong).
 If the client does not receive a response from the server within a certain time, it can determine that the connection has failed and proactively close the connection and perform reconnection or other handling.